rust-lang/compiler-team/content/procedures/form-new-working-group.md

 It's also good to identify an initial set of **group leads** -- the leads are the people who are driving the project forward overall.
-It's best if you have 2 or 3 leads who are exciting about the project, including at least one person from the compiler team, but there aren't strict rules here.
+It's best if you have 2 or 3 leads who are excited about the project, including at least one person from the compiler team, but there aren't strict rules here.
 See below for a few more details.